DecentricCorp/Lightrail-API-Docs/use-cases/account-credits.md

 #### Retrieving a Contact's Cards

-You can call the Cards Endpoint as a search to retrieve a Contact's Cards:
+You can call the Cards Endpoint as a search to retrieve all the account Cards beloging to a Contact:

 ```json
 GET https://api.lightrail.com/v1/cards?cardType=ACCOUNT_CARD&contactId={contactId}